kylereicks/head.js.wp/readme.txt

 Donate link: http://shakopee.dollarsforscholars.org/
 Tags: script loading, asynchronous, javascript, async, headJS, head.js, enqueue, wp_enqueue_script Requires at least: 3.2
-Tested up to: 3.5.1
+Tested up to: 3.8.1
-Stable tag: 1.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to load all footer scripts with [head.js](https://github.com/headjs/headjs).
+A plugin to load all footer scripts and styles with [head.js](https://github.com/headjs/headjs).

 == Description ==

-Head.js is a script to asynchronously load and optionally asynchronously execute javascript assets.
+Head.js is a script to asynchronously load and manage dependencies of javascript and CSS assets.

-This plugin loads the scripts enqueued in footer with the head.js loader.
-All of the footer scripts are loaded asynchronously and any scripts that do not share dependencies are executed asynchronously while scripts that share dependencies are executed in order.
+This plugin loads the scripts and styles enqueued in footer with the head.js loader.
+It does not include head.js' feature detection.

-Head.WP assumes that scripts are loaded via `wp_enqueue_script()` and that any script enqueued in the `<head>` intends to be loaded before the rest of the page.
+Head.js.wp assumes that scripts are loaded via `wp_enqueue_script()` and that any script enqueued in the `<head>` intends to be loaded before the rest of the page.

 == Installation ==